Anti-Semitism grows in Jewish communities in NYC suburbs

 Hasidic families began migrating from New York City to suburban communities in the 1970s, hoping to create the sort of cohesive community some recalled from Europe.

-Rockland County, 15 miles (24 kilometers) northwest of Manhattan, now has the largest Jewish population per capita of any U.S. county, with 31%, or 90,000 residents, being Jewish.
-The ultra-Orthodox population is highly visible in small towns like Monsey, where bearded Hasidic men in black overcoats and fedoras converse in Yiddish along the sidewalks and Orthodox women wear modest black skirts and head scarves as they go about their daily errands.
+Rockland County, 15 miles (25 kilometers) northwest of Manhattan, now has the largest Jewish population per capita of any U.S. county, with 31%, or 90,000 residents, being Jewish.
+The ultra-Orthodox population is highly visible in small towns like Monsey, where bearded men in black overcoats and fedoras converse in Yiddish along the sidewalks and women wear modest black skirts and head scarves as they go about their daily errands.

 In small towns everywhere, resentment against newcomers and “outsiders” isn’t uncommon.
 Proposals for multi-family housing complexes in sleepy communities of single-family homes often trigger fervent opposition complete with lawn signs and rowdy town board meeting crowds.